5 takeaways from the final Jan. 6 committee hearing

 5. The ball is in DOJ's — and the public's — court.

-Progressives have been irritated with Attorney General Merrick Garland's methodical (read: slow) pace of pursuing charges against Trump.
+Progressives have been irritated with Garland's methodical (read: slow) pace of pursuing charges against Trump.
 But it's going to be up to the special counsel whether to bring charges or what they are.

 They do not have to act on what the Jan.
 6 committee recommends, though investigators are paying close attention to the details of its findings.
 But don't expect to hear much about the special counsel's progress, as the DOJ tends to stay pretty quiet, if not wholly silent, on the details of ongoing investigations until they present them in court.